Far108/Exercise-1-MA/readme.md

 ```

 ### What are lambda expressions and higher order functions in Kotlin?
 Why would you store a function inside a variable?
 (0,5 points)

+Lambda expressions in Kotlin are concise ways to define anonymous functions (function literals) that
+can be passed around as values.
+Higher-order functions are functions that can take functions as
+parameters or return them.
+Storing a function in a variable allows for more flexible code structures,
+such as passing behavior as arguments, constructing complex logic at runtime, or implementing callback
+mechanisms, enhancing code reusability and abstraction.

 <span style="color:blue">Provide your answer here!</span>